znly/rules_go/go/toolchains.rst

 ~~~~~~

 This emits actions to compile and link Go code into a binary.
-It supports embedding, cgo dependencies, coverage, and assembling and packing .s files.
+It supports embedding, cgo dependencies, coverage, and assembling and packing

-It returns GoLibrary_.
+.s files.

+It returns a tuple containing GoArchive_ and the output executable file.

 +--------------------------------+-----------------------------+-----------------------------------+
 | **Name**                       | **Type**                    | **Default value**                 |